Rustring/PrismLauncher-Cracking-Guide/README.md

 5) Now open PrismLauncher and continue the launcher's post setup.
 > You may also launch before then perform the steps but any way is alright.

-__MAKE SURE YOU ADD A NEW ACCOUNT BEFORE USING AND DO NOT DELETE THE XYZ ACCOUNT__
+__MAKE SURE YOU ADD A NEW ACCOUNT BEFORE USING AND DO NOT DELETE THE ACCOUNT NAMED XYZ__

 # Credits